 These professionals will give their best advice on how to get your dog to stop eating socks.
 The inclination may be to find this sort of funny, but the reality is far removed from that.
 Some dogs have real trouble with this urge and need a lot of help cutting it out.

 It’s not that they’re being naughty or misbehaving, they might really be genuinely suffering.

 My dog ate my sock

+When an otherwise well-behaved dog does something as weird as eating a sock, it might throw you for a bit of a spin.
 You should keep in mind that, while dangerous, this is normal.
 Dogs are experimental in terms of what they’ll try to eat, and hopefully this will be a one-time occurrence.

+The potential danger shouldn’t be underestimated, though.
 A ‘better safe than sorry’ approach is usually advisable in this sort of situation.
 Don’t leave it up to chance, take your dog to a vet.

 Has your dog ever eaten a sock?
 How did you deal with this, or does your dog eat socks still?
 Let us know in the comments below